 Labradoodles are happy and easy to train, making them great family pets.
 They are often described as social, sweet, devoted, and playful.
-They are easy going and not aggressive, so they won’t make the best watchdog or protector.
+They are easy-going and not aggressive, so they won’t make the best watchdog or protector.
 Due to their gentle nature, they are great as therapy dogs for people with autism, depression, or other physical disabilities.

 Labradoodles will get along well with children of all ages, making them terrific for any family.

-Labradoodles are very agile, so incorporate hurdles, weaving, and tunnels into playtime to keep their brains active.
+Labradoodles are very agile, so they incorporate hurdles, weaving, and tunnels into playtime to keep their brains active.
 They are also very obedient and relatively easy to train as they want to please you.

 Adult Labradoodles need food with at least 18% protein, and labradoodle puppies need 22%.
 You’ll want to get food with whole grains, fatty acids, and fiber.
 They can have sensitive stomachs, so you’ll gradually want to switch to any new foods.
 We love the Blue Buffalo dry dog food for adults.

 Labradoodles' three main types of allergies come from fleas, foods, and the environment.
 They could be allergic to grains, specifically wheat, so you might want to opt for a grain-free diet.
 Other allergens can be from soy, corn, and rice.
 Pay attention to how your labradoodle reacts to their food, and consult your vet if you have any issues.